Bella3s/movie-analysis-project/README.md

 ## Overview

 This project takes in movie data from four different sources in order to analyze what movies have been successful.
-The analysis shows that (actionable suggestions here).
+The analysis shows that the genres of action, adventure, and family-friendly, movies with a production pudget between $10 and $50 million, and movies with a length of 90 to 120 minutes are the most successful.
 Microsoft can utilize this data in its consideration of the new movie studio venture.

 ## Business Problem

 Microsoft would like some initial data one what movies have been "recently successful in the box office."
-In this analysis we explore in depth specifically what genres have done well on average over the past twenty years.
-Furthermore, this analysis focuses on domestic results as the venture would most likely be tested here prior to being released internationally.
-In order to see what genres have been sucessful, both measures of monitary success and popularity will be taken into consideration.
+In this analysis we explore in depth specifically what genres have done well on average over the past twenty years, as well as the common production budget and length of movies that have been successful.
+This analysis focuses on domestic results as the venture would most likely be focused here prior to being released internationally.

 ## Data